 Why is E-Commerce Technology so Prevalent?

 Consumers are making their voices heard.
-Indeed, most recent business and technology trends are focused on ways to interact directly with customers and provide them with even more convenience options via IoT and app innovations.
+Indeed, most recent business and technology trends are focused on ways to interact directly with customers and provide them with even more convenient options via IoT and app innovations.

 With one-click purchasing, voice ordering, in-app purchasing, and other features, it’s getting harder to convince users to convert using more traditional methods.